-These four value streams provide a framework to identify areas of overlap and inefficiency, allowing IT to lower costs, streamline processes, and address issues faster.
+These four value streams provide a framework to identify areas of overlap and inefficiency.
+And this allows IT to lower costs, streamline processes, and address issues faster.

-IT4IT is a relatively new solution, and thus is far from being a quick fix to entrenched problems within an IT department.
+IT4IT is a relatively new solution.
+So it’s far from a quick fix to entrenched problems within an IT department.
 Still, companies have already started leveraging it with great success.

 “Innovative technologies, such as big data and the cloud, can only be of value to the business if they can be properly implemented and managed,” writes Rob Akershoek in Computer Weekly.
 “IT leaders realize that current IT operating models no longer address the new role of IT in the business, and that the IT function needs to reinvent itself.”